AmanAmbasta/aman-blog/content/blog/PI-For-Fun/index.md

 Now from here we can say
 ![Pi cal by area](./math-20200521.png)

 Here is a [simple simulation](http://) this.
-It might seems prommising but it take long to calculate significant digits by this method.
+It might seems promising but it take long to calculate significant digits by this method.

 ### Madhava–Leibniz series
 As it is a special case of a more general series expansion for the inverse tangent function, first discovered by Sangamagrama, the specific case first published by Gottfried Leibniz.